 - 1) All instructions of the Fire Department must be followed upon their arrival. - 2) Once outside, the Ambulance Officer will assess the type of suitable transportation for each resident and is in charge of transportation.

-Offsite Evacuation location: Residents will be evacuated to Harmony Hills Care Community (list community's established receiving site(s) including contact information such as telephone number).
+Offsite Evacuation location: Residents will be evacuated to Harmony Hills Community.

 STAGES OF EVACUATION

 - remove residents from room of origin (close door and tag procedure) - take resident to holding area beyond fire doors